Stafford services: History

 Prior to the construction of the station, a geophysical survey was undertaken to examine cropmarks which possibly marked the location of a ring ditch to ensure that an archaeological site was not destroyed.
 The ditch was not found, although medieval and post-medieval artefacts were recovered.

 Blue Boar constructed the southbound services, in addition to their services at Watford Gap but shortly before completion in 1999 they were acquired by Roadchef, who now operate the site.

 The 2019 Motorway Services User Survey found that Stafford's northbound side was in the top five motorway services in the UK for customer satisfaction.

 Location

 The services are located in Staffordshire on the M6 motorway between junctions 14 and 15, and are accessed directly from the motorway.
 Stoke on Trent is located about 10 mi to the north, Manchester about 60 mi to the north, and Stafford is about 8 mi to the south.
-By road they are about 150 mi from London and 30 mi from Birmingham.